kaushalinexture/kaushalinexture/README.md

 - 👋 Hi, I’m @kaushal
 - 👀 I’m interested in DevOps and AI.
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on KubeFlow, Kubernetes, AI, Docker, Nvidia GPU Optimization,
+- 💞️ I’m looking to collaborate on KubeFlow, Kubernetes, AI, Docker, Nvidia GPU Optimization, LLM Custom Dataset Finetuning, Function Calling and Agentic Frameworks, OpenCV with Meta's Sapiens, Google's Mediapipe, YOLOv11, TPU required calculations for deploying the projects/LLM etc.
 - 📫 You can reach me on my YouTube Channel.
 - 😄 Pronouns: The Invincible DevOps
 - ⚡ Fun fact: I belive DevOps is an Ocean in which AI Sails!